ursjoss/lola-sumup/README.md

 monthly closing process.

 After the general ledger has been updated, the accounts are exported to an Excel file via Banana accounting software.
-The subcommand `close` process the excel and aggregates the year-to-date figures on the level of the LoLa budget.
+The subcommand `close` processes the Excel file and aggregates the year-to-date figures on the level of the LoLa budget.

 ## Versions